unicfdlab/hybridCentralSolvers/README.md

 # Available solvers with hybrid approximation
 [To the contents](#Contents)

-United collection of hybrid  Central solvers - one-phase, two-phase and multicomponent versions.
+United collection of hybrid  Central solvers based on central-upwind schemes of Kurganov and Tadmor and LTS support for steady-state calculations:  one-phase, two-phase and multicomponent versions.

 Only OpenFOAM+ version of the OpenFOAM technology is supported since 2018.
 Use branches digitef-dev-YYMM, where YYMM - corresponds to OpenFOAM+ version, for example 1812

-1. **pimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas solver based on central-upwind schemes of Kurganov and Tadmor with LTS support for steady-state calculations
+1. **pimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas

-2. **rhoPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow  of real gas solver based on central-upwind schemes of Kurganov and Tadmor and LTS support for steady-state calculations
+2. **rhoPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow  of real gas solver

-3. **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas solver based on central-upwind schemes of Kurganov and Tadmor with mesh motion and LTS support for steady-state calculations
+3. **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion

-4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow solver based on central-upwind schemes of
-Kurganov and Tadmor for combustion with chemical reactions and LTS support for steady-state calculations
+4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow solver for combustion with chemical reactions

 5. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.